 - Research (8.7 %)

-This distribution suggests that companies are primarily looking to optimise day-to-day tasks rather than revolutionise their processes.
+This distribution suggests that AI users are primarily looking to optimise their day-to-day tasks rather than revolutionise their processes.

 Clearly identified expected benefits